 Day 10

 For guests only joining our Kilimanjaro Trek, you will be transported back to Kilimanjaro International Airport today.
-For guests joining our Wild Africa Safari, today is Day 1 of the Safari itinerary, so we will leave early and transfer to our first day’s activities.
+We have one group departure planned.

 Optional Add-on Safari

 Make the most of your time in Africa with an add-on Safari tour that takes place after your trek to Kilimanjaro (on Day 10)!
-6 days in length and all-inclusive, our Safari Add-on tour is an opportunity to experience Africa’s amazing wildlife and unique, colorful cultures.
+Six days in length and all-inclusive, our Safari Add-on tour is an opportunity to experience Africa’s amazing wildlife and unique, colorful cultures.
 Click here to read more about our Add-on Safari Tour!

 Wildland Trekking stands alone in providing a complete experience on Kilimanjaro.
 We have a well-tested acclimatization process to increase your chances of summiting.
 Your Kilimanjaro trek is not just a climb of the mountain but also includes an extra rest day to experience the local culture.
 Many companies economize by getting you in and out as quickly as possible, and that is the opposite of the Wildland approach.